Home

 $$P = u * A + v * B + w * C.$$

-These two equations are perfectly similar but it's hard to understand why we usually write \((1 - u - v) * A + u * B + v * C\) instead of \(u * A + v * B + (1 - u - v) * C\) without the above explanation.
+These two equations are mathematically equivalent, but it’s not immediately clear why we often write \((1 - u - v) * A + u * B + v * C\) instead of \(u * A + v * B + (1 - u - v) * C\) without the explanation we've just provided.
+In the initial version of this lesson, this explanation was just a footnote, but I’ve since promoted it to an important note because, as you examine code or read papers that use barycentric coordinates, you may encounter authors who assign the \(u\), \(v\), and \(w\) coordinates in different ways.

 Barycentric coordinates are also known as areal coordinates.
 Although not very commonly used, this term indicates that the coordinates u, v, and w are proportional to the area of the three sub-triangles defined by P, the point located on the triangle, and the triangle's vertices (A, B, C).
 These three sub-triangles are denoted ABP, BCP, and CAP (see Figure 1).